-Start your final day in northern Spain with a visit to the world famous Guggenheim Museum in Bilbao's Abando neighborhood.
-You an grab breakfast/brunch at the nearby at Sua San, a chic eatery just opposite the museum.
+Start your final day in northern Spain with a visit to the world famous Guggenheim Museum.
+It’s locatedin Bilbao’s Abando neighborhood.
+You can grab breakfast/brunch at the nearby at Sua San, a chic eatery just opposite the museum.

 Inaugurated in 1997, Frank Gehry’s twisting shimmering museum is the star of Bilbao.
 It’s been likened to both a palace and a ship.
 The museum even has its own Michelin-starred restaurant, Nerua Guggenheim Bilbao, focusing on local Basque ingredients.